tompaana/teams-app-net-core-sample/README.md

 3. Republish the app
 4. Try it out!

+Now don't feel bad, if the whole authentication process feels weird - it's not that straightforward.
+I encourage you to check out the blog post, [Why is authenticating a bot so hard?](http://pedro.digitaldias.com/?p=478), written by Pedro Dias.

 ## Troubleshooting ##

 Or as I like to call it: Things that make you cuss and bang your head on hard solid vertical planes.